Liongard Agent MSI Name Change

 New installations using the MSI will change the Windows service name to "Liongard Agent."
 Upgrading an existing installation will leave the service name as "Roar Agent."

-On-Premise Agent Installation Best Practices
+On-Premises Agent Installation Best Practices

-- Install On-premise Agents on Domain Controllers
+- Install On-premises Agents on Domain Controllers

 - Our Agents speak across VPN tunnels